endymion1818/deliciousreverie/content/post/from-wordpress-to-developing-in-react-starting-to-see-it.md

 +++
 date = "2017-10-20T14:21:21+01:00"
 draft = false
-title = "From Wordpress to Developing in React — Starting to See It" description = "As a frontend designer I've always prided myself on being a HTML and CSS specialist.
+title = "Published article: From Wordpress to Developing in React — Starting to See It" description = "As a frontend designer I've always prided myself on being a HTML and CSS specialist.
 My use of JavaScript has been limited to animations and DOM manipulation.
 However, at Indigo Tree we're branching out from our staple of Wordpress and trying different methods of creating websites with functionality that our clients require, whilst maximising their budget." categories = [
   "development"